Dr. Anna Siampani

 About Dr. Anna Siampani

-A native of Greece, Anna Siampani is a classical pianist, a pedagogue, and a researcher.
+A native of Greece, Dr. Anna Siampani is a pianist, educator, clinician, and music researcher.

-A recipient of numerous prizes in solo and chamber music competitions and exhibitions, she has appeared in solo and collaborative recitals in Greece, Austria, China and the US.
-Among others, Anna has been chosen to perform in the first PanHellenic Piano Festival, as well as in the European Transnational Program “Youth in Action,” in cooperation with the Hellenic Culture Foundation in Berlin.
-In 2018, she made her debut appearance in China, where she presented solo, duo, and lecture recitals, honoring Debussy’s centennial anniversary.
+A recipient of numerous prizes in solo and chamber music competitions and exhibitions, she has appeared in solo and collaborative recitals in Greece, Austria, China and around the US.
+Among others, Dr. Siampani has performed in the first PanHellenic Piano Festival, as well as in European Transnational Programs.
+She appeared as a soloist in the program “Youth in Action” in cooperation with the Hellenic Culture Foundation in Berlin.
+In the U.S., she has appeared as a masterclass participant in the prestigious Gilmore music festival, in Michigan, in 2018.
+In the same year, she made her debut appearance in Beijing, China, honoring Debussy’s centennial anniversary, presenting solo and duo recitals, workshops and lectures in music academies, public schools, and music salons.
+Since 2020, Dr. Siampani is honored to present her research projects, collaborating with Cabrillo College in Santa Cruz, as well as with the Ionian University in Corfu, Greece, and the Kalomiris’s Archives in Athens, Greece, among others.

-In addition, Anna continues her performance research on diverse and innovative Greek keyboard repertoire, aiming to engage students and audiences via lecture recitals and conferences.
+In addition, Dr. Siampani continues her performance and research on diverse and innovative Greek keyboard repertoire, aiming to engage students and audiences via lecture recitals and conferences.
 Her master’s thesis “Manos Hadjidakis: His Piano Works as Winds of Change within and beyond the Greek Borders” explores the piano works of Manos Hadjidakis, analyzing the composer’s musical language, his influences and aesthetic principles in modern Greek music.
-Anna is now working on her dissertation project, which focuses on performance and analysis of the complete piano works of Manolis Kalomiris, who is seen as the father of Greek National music.
+Her dissertation thesis focuses on performance and analysis of the complete piano works of Manolis Kalomiris, who is seen as the father of Greek National music.
+In 2023, Dr. Siampani was invited as a clinician in the national conference on Kalomiris’s Music Heritage in the Athens Megaron, in Greece, where she presented her research featuring solo works by the composer.
+In the same year, she was invited as an Erasmus scholar for two lecture-recital presentations in the Music University of Iasi, Romania, teaching graduate and undergraduate students.

-Anna has been awarded multiple honors and scholarships for her performance and academic achievements throughout her studies.
-As an undergraduate, she was a three-time recipient of the Superb Academic Achievement Scholarship and the First Award of Academic Excellence by the State Scholarship Foundation in Greece.
-As a graduate student she was honored with the prestigious Lilian Voudouri and Alexander Onassis Foundations scholarships from Greece, as well as a graduate teaching assistantship from Penn State University and a Collins Fellowship for artistic excellence from the University of Wisconsin-Madison.
-Her research has been supported with funds from the UW-Madison Graduate School, the Arts Institute, and the Associated Students of Madison.
-In 2019, Anna has been awarded the David and Edith Sinaiko Graduate Fellowship for a Woman in the Arts, marking her artistry and achievements in her field.
+Dr. Siampani has been awarded multiple honors and scholarships for her performance and academic achievements throughout her career.
+She is a three-time recipient of the Superb Academic Achievement Scholarship and the First Award of Academic Excellence by the State Scholarship Foundation in Greece.
+For her artistic work, she has been honored with the prestigious Lilian Voudouri and Alexander Onassis Foundation scholarships from Greece.
+Dr. Siampani completed her masters and doctoral degrees with full scholarships, while serving as an assistant in the piano pedagogy program.
+For her outstanding achievements, she was awarded the Collins Fellowship for artistic excellence from the University of Wisconsin-Madison, for three consecutive years.
+Her research has also been supported with funds from the UW-Madison Graduate School, the Arts Institute, and the Associated Students of Madison.
+In 2019, Dr. Siampani has been awarded the David and Edith Sinaiko Graduate Fellowship for a Woman in the Arts, marking her artistry and achievements in the field.

-Anna holds her Bachelor and Master degrees in Piano Performance and Pedagogy from the University of Macedonia, Department of Music Science and Art, and Penn State University, while she continues her studies as a dissertator in Piano Performance and Pedagogy at UW-Madison.
+Dr. Siampani holds a Bachelor’s degree in Piano Performance and Music Education from the University of Macedonia, Department of Music Science and Art, in Greece.
+She continued her graduate studies in Piano Performance and Pedagogy in the U.S., getting a double Master’s degree from the Pennsylvania State University, and a double Doctorate Degree in Musical Arts from the University of Wisconsin-Madison, with additional studies in somatics, dance, and kinesiology.
 Her primary teachers include Dr. Jessica Johnson, Dr. Timothy Shafer, and Prof. Uwe Matschke.
-She has also attended lessons and masterclasses with Richard Goode, Paul Lewis, Colette Valentine, Georgios Hadjinikos, Lilia Boyadjieva, Daniele Petralia, and Yuval Admony, to name but a few.
+She has also attended lessons and masterclasses with Richard Goode, Paul Lewis, Colette Valentine, Georgios Hadjinikos, Christos Noulis, Lilia Boyadjieva, Daniele Petralia, and Yuval Admony, to name but a few.